![]() |

 Wauconda's Independent Register wrote in 1938: "[Boyle] has remodeled the buildings and is making extensive improvements on the property, including an artificial lake."

 One of the existing buildings Boyle improved was a pre-Civil War house.
-Boyle renovated it in 1938 into a lovely country home, and in 1986 when the Curt Teich Postcard Archives was donated to the museum, the house was adapted into an archives.
+Boyle renovated it in 1938 into a lovely country home.
+In 1986, when the Curt Teich Postcard collection was donated to the Lake County Forest Preserves' museum, the house was adapted into an archives.

 In 1953, Boyle’s Guernsey “Hagan Farms Merry Song” won a prize at the International Dairy show.
 The cow had notably produced 15,000 pounds of milk the previous year.